-Dan Glover completed his sixth season as the head coach of the D’Youville College women's basketball team in 2017-18.
+Dan Glover recently concluded his seventh season in charge of the D'Youville women's basketball team.

 Glover led the Spartans to a breakout season in 2015-16, compiling a 13-14 overall record, 9-9 in AMCC play.
 The Spartans began the year with a stretch of up and down games, beginning the season 3-9.
 The tides would turn as the team would go on to defeat Pitt-Greensburg at home, sparking one of the best runs in program history.
 The Spartans went on to win 8 out of 9, including an 83-77 home victory against Mount Aloysius in the AMCC Championship Tournament Quarterfinals and earning the programs first trip to an AMCC Semi-Final.
 The team had three individuals receive post season awards.
 Senior Danette Laguerre was named to the AMCC All-Tournament team, while fellow senior Alexis Smith and Junior Jean-Ann Korona were named AMCC All-Conference 3rd Team selections.
 Seniors Shannon Dougherty, Alexis Smith, and Danette Laguerre graduated from the program with their mark in the school record books in several categories.
 Laguerre ranked first all-time in career steals, Dougherty and Smith both joined the 1,000 career point club in their final seasons, while Smith finished out the season ranked first all-time in career points.